 3. That’s it!
 Click the CREATE TASK button.

-Create a Task for Multiple Clients
+Make a Task for Multiple Clients

 1. Go to Clients, select the checkboxes next to the client accounts, then click on the Create Task button.